-Weekly class news, school/home communication folders, school newsletter, e-mails, and special mailings or voicemail messages are all used to help keep parents informed about school activities.
+Weekly class news, school/home communication folders, school newsletter, e-mails, and special mailings are all used to help keep parents informed about school activities.
 It is the parents' responsibility to be informed.
 Please check your emails and your child's backpack daily.
-Please notify Danna immediately if you are not receiving emails.
+Please notify Abby Ravski, abby.ravski@addlestone.org immediately if you are not receiving emails.

-Addlestone prepares a schoolwide announcement that is sent via email weekly and includes information about school wide activities, student and faculty success, and important updates.
+Addlestone prepares a schoolwide announcement/chadashot that is sent via email weekly and includes information about school wide activities, calendar updates, student and faculty success, and important updates.